4. Skip to content

 """

-Returns the total number of learnable parameters in the distribution.
+Return the number of learnable parameters in the

 Returns: